sunbearc22/InstallVulkanSDK/README.md

 ## Install LunarG's Vulkan SDK
 1. You need to decide on these user inputs before running *installVulanSDK*:
    - The SDK version number you want to install, e.g. `1.0.61.1`.
-   - The full path of your Vulkan directory, e.g. `~/Vulkan`
+   - The full path of your Vulkan directory, e.g. `~/Vulkan` or `~/New/Directory/Vulkan`.
+If the directory/directories does/do not exist, the script will create it/them.
 2. Run script with command `./installVulkanSDK`